minio/operator/docs/nginx-ingress.md

 - Network routing rules that enable external client access to Kubernetes worker nodes.
 For example, this tutorial assumes `minio.example.net` as an externally resolvable URL.
 ### Create MinIO Tenant

-Use `kubectl minio` plugin to create the MinIO tenant.
-Ensure to change the values as relevant.
+Use the `kubectl minio` plugin to create the MinIO tenant if one does not already exist.
+See [Deploy a MinIO Tenant using the MinIO Plugin](https://docs.min.io/minio/k8s/tenant-management/deploy-minio-tenant.html) for more complete documentation.

+The following example deploys a MinIO Tenant with 4 servers and 16 volumes in total and a total capacity of 16 Terabytes into the `tenant1-ns` namespace using the default Kubernetes storage class.
+Change these values as appropriate for your requirements.

 ```sh
 kubectl create ns tenant1-ns